dautom-projects/docker-compose/README.md

 - v1.1.0 - Yalm file for Ignition
 - v1.1.1 - Yalm file for Ignition with secrets
-- v1.2.0 - Yalm file for Ignition with MySQL and secrets
+- v1.2.0 - Yalm file for Ignition and MySQL, with secrets
-- v1.2.1 - Yalm file for Ignition and MySQL with secrets.
-Volume and network named.
+- v1.2.1 - Yalm file for Ignition and MySQL, with secrets and MQTT
 - v1.3.0 - Yalm file for Ignition with redundancy and MySQL active